jrcollado1987/generator-kendo-mobile/README.md

 ```
 npm install -g kendo-mobile
 ```
-Or clone the repo and link it locally (open the repo after cloning and run the folling the folder):
+Or clone the repo and link it locally (open the folder and run the following script):

 ```
 npm link